Lolo Jones biography

 At Louisiana State University, Jones quickly proved to be one of the best hurdlers at the college level.
 She won the 100-meter hurdles at the 2002 NCAA Track & Field Championship, and was part of the runner-up team for the 100-meter relay event.
 Building on her success, Jones won the 60-meter indoor hurdles event at the NCAA Championships in both 2003 and 2004.

 In 2005, Jones completed her studies and devoted herself entirely to her track career.
 Her dedication soon paid off.
 She came in first at the Torino Memorial event that year, and won at both the Heusden and Ostrava track events the following year.
 In 2008, Jones seemed to be at the top of her game.
 She won the USA Outdoor Championship, as well as the USA and World Indoor championships.
-Going into the Beijing Olympics that year, Jones was considered to be an odds-on favorite for the gold.
+Going into the Beijing Olympic Games that year, Jones was considered to be an odds-on favorite for the gold.
 But she stumbled on the second-to-last hurdle in the 100-meter hurdle event, and ended up finishing 17th.

 Plagued by health problems for some time, Jones was diagnosed with a tethered spinal cord.
-She had surgery to correct the problem in November 2011 and just one year later, qualified to compete in the 2012 Summer Olympics, giving her the chance to go for the gold that escaped her in 2008.
+She had surgery to correct the problem in November 2011 and just one year later, qualified to compete at the 2012 Summer Olympics, giving her the chance to go for the gold that escaped her in 2008.

 Jones is reportedly the most-followed U.S. track athlete on Twitter.
 She has shared much of her professional and personal life in her tweets, including her search for a romantic relationship.